OctopusDeploy/docs/src/pages/docs/platform-engineering/listing-downstream-drift.md

 Executing the runbook will display a list of downstream projects and indicate if they are:

 * Up to date with the upstream repo
-* Can marge upstream changes automatically
+* Can merge upstream changes automatically
 * Must resolve a merge conflict to merge upstream changes